-- Remaining on academic probation for two consecutive semesters - Two or more unsatisfactory grades in one term - Unsatisfactory grade in a required course a second time - Failure to complete all degree or certificate requirements within the time limit - Academic misconduct as determined by an Academic Integrity Panel - Violation of professional comportment standards
+- Remaining on academic probation for two consecutive semesters - Two or more unsatisfactory grades in one term - Unsatisfactory grade in a required course a second time - Failure to complete all degree or certificate requirements within the time limit

+- Academic misconduct as determined by an Academic Integrity Panel - Violation of professional comportment standards

-Notification of academic dismissal is communicated to the student in writing by the associate dean for the program, with copies to the assistant dean for student enrollment and success, the director of student services, and the program director.
+Notification of academic dismissal is communicated to the student in writing by the program dean, with copies to the senior associate dean for academic affairs, the assistant dean of student affairs, the director of student services, and the program director.
 The dismissal notification letter is maintained in the official student record.
 It is the student's responsibility to maintain current information (address, phone number, email address, emergency contact, etc.) with GW Nursing and the University.
-Students can appeal a dismissal decision by providing additional information to the associate dean for the program.
-Procedures for the Evaluation of Professional Comportment Students enrolled in GW Nursing programs are required to conform to all rules, regulations and policies outlined in this Bulletin.
+Students may appeal a dismissal decision by a program dean by providing additional information to the Senior Associate Dean for Academic Affairs.

+Procedures for the Evaluation of Professional Comportment Students enrolled in GW Nursing programs are required to conform to all rules, regulations and policies outlined in the University Bulletin.
 In addition to the University Bulletin, GW Nursing students must adhere to the regulations outlined below.

 As members of the healthcare community, GW Nursing students are expected to behave in a manner consistent with the principals and obligations inherent to professional practice.
-Some behaviors or patterns, either during the didactic or clinical phase, can raise concerns as to the student's suitability to continue in the program of study.
-Inappropriate behaviors for a nursing student can include, but are not limited to, breaching patient confidentiality, undertaking a procedure or scope of practice beyond that of a student, disobeying or showing disrespect for others, bullying (including students, faculty, and patients), showing a judgmental attitude toward patients, or revealing a lack of concern or compassion in practice.
+Some behaviors or patterns, either during the didactic or clinical phase, may raise concerns as to the student's suitability to continue in the program of study.
+Inappropriate behaviors for a nursing student may include, but are not limited to, breaching patient confidentiality, undertaking a procedure or scope of practice beyond that of a student, disobeying or showing disrespect for others, bullying (including students, faculty, and patients), showing a judgmental attitude toward patients, or revealing a lack of concern or compassion in practice.
 The process described below is intended to address behaviors that are unacceptable to GW Nursing and raise questions about the student's fitness for the practice of nursing.

 When a problem with professional comportment (other than academic dishonesty) regarding a student is perceived, the observer communicates this concern to the relevant associate dean for the program.
 If the communication is verbal, it must be confirmed immediately by a signed written statement or else it is not pursued further.
-Upon receiving such a communication, the associate dean for the program creates a confidential file in which all documents pertaining to the matter will be placed.
+Upon receiving such a communication, the associate dean creates a confidential file in which all documents pertaining to the matter will be placed.
 The contents of the file are preserved for a period of time not less than five years from the date of separation or graduation from GW Nursing.
-Access to this file is restricted to the student under consideration (and their advisor, should they elect to have one), the program director, the associate dean for the program, the dean, the assistant dean for student enrollment and success and their staff, the GW Nursing Standing Progression Subcommittee of the Academic and Student Affairs Committee (ASAC Subcommittee), and others who the dean determines need access.
-The ASAC Subcommittee members are: the assistant dean for student enrollment and success, the associate dean for inclusive excellence and six (6) elected faculty.
+Access to this file is restricted to the student under consideration (and their advisor, should they elect to have one), the program director, the associate dean for the program, the senior associate dean for academic affairs, the dean, the assistant dean of student affairs and their staff, the GW Nursing Standing Progression Subcommittee of the Academic and Student Affairs Committee (ASAC Subcommittee), and others who the dean or the senior associate dean for academic affairs determines need access.
+The ASAC Subcommittee members are: the assistant dean for student affairs, the associate dean for diversity, equity and inclusion, and six (6) elected faculty.
 The chair of the Subcommittee will be elected by the ASAC committee.